Tag: History

 Muir Woods National Monument

-One of the most peaceful and delightful spots you can walk through near the Bay Area is Muir Woods, and it is definitely worth a visit!
-You totally get lost in the ages of the beauty in this place (some of the redwoods are on average 600-800 years old and have grown over 200 feet.)…
+A very special place that you will want to hike in California is the magnificent Muir Woods, and it is definitely worth a visit!
+You truly are immersed in the history and beauty of the area (some of the redwoods are on average 600-800 years old and have grown over 200 feet.)
+The oldest tree…

 -